 Substance just wasn't there, but the girl has style.

 Slaloming around ski school students.

 Ry did some nice skill building this day.
-By no means complaining, but kind of a drag to visit magnificent alps/mountains while girls are just learning to ride... and then when they're up & really cruising, we'll probably be back home in Michigan with Bittersweet & Crystal & our good memories.
-Guess that'll be the time to drown our sorrows in the vast American ranges.
+Woe is us, ha, but it is kind of a drag to visit magnificent alps/mountains while girls are just learning to ride... and then when they're up & really cruising, we'll probably be back home in Michigan with Bittersweet & Crystal & our good memories.
+Guess that'll be time to drown sorrows in the American ranges.

 Ry was a maniac, didn't want to stop.
 There really isn't another sport that excites her in this way.